bufbuild/protocompile/grammar/README.md

 Map fields never have a label as their cardinality is implicitly repeated (since a map can have more than one entry).
 ```
-MapFieldDecl = MapType identifier equals int_lit [ CompactOptions ] semicolon .
+MapFieldDecl = MapType identifier equals int_literal [ CompactOptions ] semicolon .

 MapType    = map l_angle MapKeyType comma TypeName r_angle .
 MapKeyType = int32   | int64   | uint32   | uint64   | sint32 | sint64 |
              fixed32 | fixed64 | sfixed32 | sfixed64 | bool   | string .
 ```

-Groups are a mechanism in proto2 to to create a field that is a nested message.
+Groups are a mechanism in proto2 to create a field that is a nested message.
 The message definition is inlined into the group field declaration.

 The group's name must start with a capital letter.
 In some contexts, the group field goes by the lower-cased form of this name.
 ```
-GroupDecl = [ required | optional | repeated ] group identifier equals int_lit
+GroupDecl = [ required | optional | repeated ] group identifier equals int_literal
             [ CompactOptions ] l_brace { MessageElement } r_brace .
 ```